 Oh, could you imagine?

-I just it's too much.
+It's too much.

 I think Linda would break the TV.

-Oh, Linda would break the TV.
+Oh, Linda would break the TV?

 She still might by the time this is all said and done.

-That's correct.
+That's cool.

-Um, all right, but we'll be watching.
+All right, but we'll be watching.

-It's it's gonna get interesting.
+It's going to get interesting.

 Now, there's three arguments here.

-One, the constitutional argument, jurisdictional issues included, they don't have jurisdiction.
+One, the constitutional argument, jurisdictional issues included.

-Now it's a political show trial, because 45 senators say no, it's not constitutional.
+Now it's a political show trial because 45 senators say, no, it's not constitutional.

 Every senator, by the way, I don't care what your political point of view is, you should not be validating this.